-I often see people taking up to 5 boards and heaps of luggage on relatively short surf trips to Indonesia, this is fine if you like to lug heaps of stuff around and pay a lot in excess luggage charges.
+We often see people taking up to 5 boards and heaps of luggage on relatively short surf trips to Indonesia, this is fine if you like to lug heaps of stuff around and pay a lot in excess luggage charges.

-But there can also be issues on domestic flights getting luggage onboard and you can be delayed waiting for your boards to arrive on later flights because boards just don’t fit in.
+There can also be issues on domestic flights getting luggage onboard and you can be delayed waiting for your boards to arrive on later flights because boards just don’t fit in.
 This can result in missing connecting flights and a lot of stress, so try to pack as light as you can.

-I have never seen anyone run out of boards and unable to get their hands on one to ride.
+We have never seen anyone run out of boards and unable to get their hands on one to ride.